plone/volto/README.md

 ## Node Support

+- Node 18: Supported since Volto 17
 - Node 16: Supported since Volto 14
-- Node 14: Supported since Volto 8.8.0
+- Node 14: No longer supported.
+It was supported from Volto 8.8.0 - 16
-- Node 12: Deprecated from Volto 16 onwards.
-It was supported since Volto 4
+- Node 12: No longer supported.
+It was supported from Volto 4 - 15
-- Node 10: Deprecated from Volto 13 onwards.
-It was supported since Volto 1 (and its predecessor "plone-react")
+- Node 10: No longer supported.
+It was supported from Volto 1 - 12

 ## Browser support